top of page

 Final Thoughts

 Your trademark and domain name are two halves of your brand’s identity.
 Together, they protect your business from imitation, confusion, and digital theft.
+Before launching your brand, ensure that both are registered, secured, and actively monitored.
+It is the smartest step you can take to protect your business long-term.

 Comments